 About us

 Respect Forum meetings bring together people from health and social services, all levels of government, universities, community organizations, and peer support organizations.
 Participants have the opportunity to talk about their organizations, the services they provide, the challenges they face, and their research and community engagement activities — paving the way to explore possibilities for collaboration.
 By-invitation-only Respect Forum meetings have been held semi-annually since the fall of 2016.
-With support from Veterans Affairs Canada’s Veteran and Family Well-Being Fund, the Respect Forum golds semi anual meetings in locations across Canada, from Victoire BC to Saint John’s NL.
+With support from Veterans Affairs Canada’s Veteran and Family Well-Being Fund, the Respect Forum holds semi annual meetings in locations across Canada, from Victoria BC to Saint John’s NL.
 In addition we maintain an online directory of organizations dedicated to improve mental health and quality of life of veterans and emergency workers as well as their loved ones.

 Mission